A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 For simplicity, further consider the case when the hole occupies an off-diagonal channel.
 It would be convenient to write the effect of this hole as a correction to the mass of gluon,

 for some factor $k$.
-Recognising that the co-propagating hole's interaction with the fermion is trivial (it is only required to be present), with any local energy/momentum transfer to or from the QL being mediated by the fermion/gluon coupling of \fref{fig:basicmass}(i), the hole's interactions attract no structural vertex factor and thus where the direct gluon interactions of \fref{fig:basicmass}(i) generate a factor of $5/(3m_c^2)$, the hole will contribute only $-m_*^2$.
-Further, the presence of the hole breaks the time reversal symmetry of a portion of the QL and this gives rise to a symmetry factor of $\frac{1}{2}$ relative to the original gluon interaction in which the QL was assumed time-reversal-invariant.
-Finally, there are nine gluon channels, each of which yields an equivalent correction by $\GLTR$ symmetry.
+Recognising that the co-propagating hole's interaction with the fermion is trivial (it is only required to be present), with any local energy/momentum transfer to or from the pseudovacuum being mediated by the fermion/gluon coupling of \fref{fig:basicmass}(i), the hole's interactions attract no structural vertex factor and thus where the direct gluon interactions of \fref{fig:basicmass}(i) acquire a factor of $5/3$ apiece, the hole does not, for an effective relative factor of $3/5$ on the hole's interactions.
+Further, the presence of the hole breaks the time reversal symmetry of a portion of the pseudovacuum and this gives rise to a symmetry factor of $\frac{1}{2}$ relative to the original gluon interaction in which the pseudovacuum was assumed time-reversal-invariant.
+Finally, there are nine gluons, and by $\GLTR$ symmetry the mass deficit may propagate via any of them with equal likelihood and equivalent consequence.
+The multiplicative factor obtained assuming a single channel of propagation for the mass deficit is therefore increased ninefold.
 The net outcome is to correct the gluon mass to an effective mass of

-Note that $m_c^*$ is a function of $m_*$, but for a lepton $\ell_i$ which is on-shell and at (or close to) rest in the isotropy frame of the QL this admits the replacement $m_*^2\rightarrow m_{\ell_i}^2$ and can then be conveniently left implicit.
-Also note that the gluon mass deficit effect is a whole-field effect, acting on both the foreground and QL gluon fields.
+Note that $m_c^*$ is a function of $m_*$, but for a lepton $\ell_i$ which is on-shell and at (or close to) rest in the isotropy frame of the pseudovacuum this admits the convenient replacement $m_*^2\rightarrow m_{\ell_i}^2$.
+Also note that the gluon mass deficit effect is a whole-field effect, acting on both the foreground and background gluon fields.
 The corrected gluon mass $m_c^*$ should be used anywhere a particle interacts with a gluon field in the presence of a lepton.
-The lepton mass equation is amended to

 Similarly, the foreground lepton may also borrow its mass from the scalar boson field.
-However, coupling between leptons and scalar bosons is weaker than that between leptons and gluons, and this correction falls below the threshold of relevance, giving rise primarily to corrections to $m_Z$ at $\ILO{10^{-2}\,\sigma_\mrm{exp}}$ (or in relative terms, to $m_\tau$, $m_Z$, $m_W$, and $m_{\h'}$ to order of parts in $10^7$).
+However, coupling between leptons and scalar bosons is weaker than that between leptons and gluons.
+Much as the gluon deficit corrects $m_c^2$ by $\ILO{m_{\ell_i}^2/m_c^2}$ in expressions for particle rest mass, the scalar mass deficit corrects $m_\bmh^2$ by $\ILO{m_{\ell_i}^2/m_\bmh^2}$.
+Including this as an unevaluated higher-order term, the lepton mass equation is amended to